JetBrains/Qodana/topics/inspection-profiles.md

 | `qodana.recommended`  | The [default](inspection-profiles.md#inspection-profiles-existing-profiles) %instance% profile implementing the default profiles of JetBrains IDEs                                        |
 | `empty`               | Severities and parameters of inspections are taken from `Project Default`, but none of the inspections are included.
 Using `empty`, you can you can build your profile [from scratch](#Create+profile) |

-If this parameter is missing, %instance% will employ the `Project Default` profile, so all settings applied in your custom profile will override such settings contained in `Project Default`.
+If the `name` declaration is missing, %instance% will employ the `Project Default` profile, so all settings applied in your custom profile will override such settings contained in `Project Default`.

 {id="custom-profiles-default-profile-tip"}